-• The amendment to the Amended 2010 Plan provides that an additional 3,000,000 shares may be issued pursuant to stock awards granted under the Amended 2010 Plan.
+• The Amended 2010 Plan provides that an additional 8,300,000 shares may be issued pursuant to stock awards granted under the Amended 2010 Plan.

-In this Proposal 3, our Board of Directors is requesting stockholder approval of the Amended 2010 Plan, including the increase to the number of shares of common stock authorized for issuance under the Amended 2010 Plan by 3,000,000 shares.
+In this Proposal 2, our Board of Directors is requesting stockholder approval of the Amended 2010 Plan, including the increase to the number of shares of common stock authorized for issuance under the Amended 2010 Plan by 8,300,000 shares.
+As of December 31, 2018, approximately 6,700,000 shares were authorized for issuance under the 2010 Plan.
+If stockholder approval of this Proposal 2 is obtained, therefore, an aggregate of approximately 15,000,000 shares will be authorized for issuance under the Amended 2010 Plan, less the number of shares underlying equity awards (1) that have been granted since December 31, 2018 (after applying the share counting provisions described herein) and (2) that are intended to be granted prior to the date of the 2019 Annual Meeting.
 The Board of Directors believes that the Amended 2010 Plan is an integral part of our long-term compensation philosophy and the Amended 2010 Plan is necessary to continue providing the appropriate levels and types of equity compensation for our employees.